-- No outdoor irrigation between the hours of 10 a.m. and 6 p.m. to prevent excessive evaporation
+- Outdoor irrigation between the hours of 10 a.m. and 6 p.m. is prohibited.
+This is to prevent excessive evaporation.

-- No outdoor watering with sprinklers or irrigation during a rain event
+- No outdoor watering is allowed during a rain event.

-- Outdoor irrigation systems should be properly maintained and any leaks or broken sprinkler heads should be repaired
+- Outdoor irrigation systems must be properly maintained and any leaks or broken sprinkler heads must be repaired

 Under the current conservation measures: